jaxio/celerio-angular-quickstart/README.md

 Note that it won't delete any generated file that was manually modified.

-# HOW-TO USE YOUR OWN DATABASE
+# How-to use your own database

-DO NOT TRY THIS WITH YOUR PRODUCTION DATABASE.
+`DO NOT TRY THIS WITH YOUR PRODUCTION DATABASE`

 ## 1: Clean up